wso2/product-ei/product-scenarios/1-integrating-systems-that-communicate-in-heterogeneous-message-formats/1.3-converting-json-to-soap/1.3.2-json-to-soap-using-payload-factory-mediator/readme.md

 If we have a certain stock that we are interested in, we can get the stock quote of that stock by providing its name.

 We are going to expose this SOAP web service as a REST API by doing a JSON to SOAP conversion.
+In this use case we can use [Property mediator](https://docs.wso2.com/display/EI640/Property+Mediator) to transform JSON message to SOAP.

 ## Prerequisites
 A REST client like cURL to invoke the ESB API.